1

 -

-Pruning Instructions: Prune in late winter or early spring to maintain shape and encourage new growth -
+Pruning Instructions: Prune after flowering to maintain shape and encourage vigorous growth. -

 Share